JinLabBioinfo/DeepLoop/README.md

 Check the "test.plot.png", "raw", "HiCorr", and "DeepLoop"  <br/>
 ![sample heatmaps](https://github.com/JinLabBioinfo/DeepLoop/blob/master/images/test.plot.png)

+**Note:**
+- Change DeepLoop model according to the data depth you have
+- To run DeepLoop for whole genome, repeat the process above for each chromosome.
+- The heatmap color scale can be adjusted in the script "lib/plot.multiple.r"

 ## Heatmap Visualization for HiCorr and DeepLoop output
 The heatmap visualization in Step3 above can be also done with script "plot.sh" in "lib/" <br/>
 It takes eight parameters:<br/>